 hapter 1: Blessed is he who reads and those who hear the words of the prophecy, and heed the things which are written in it; for the time is near.John is in the spirit on the Lord's day and he hears a voice commanding him to write down what he sees and send it to the churches.
 He sees seven golden candlesticks and the Son of Man.
-His hair was white as snow, eyes like flames.
-In hand, seven stars.
+His hair was white as snow, his eyes like flames.
+In his hand were seven stars.
 Out of his mouth came a two-edged sword.
 He explains that the seven stars are the angels of the seven churches and the candlesticks are the seven churches.

 Chapters 2 & 3: John writes to the churches and implores them to be faithful, frugal and cast out the wicked.
 He knows their hearts and failings and speaks to each ones strengths and weaknesses.

 Chapter 4: John is

 taken before the throne of God, twenty-four chosen ones, and four

 Creatures covered with eyes, front and back.
 One looked like a lion,

 the second an ox, the third a face of a man and the last an eagle in